guihleao/CarteMarbehan/README.md

 ## TO DO

-* Merge the two ways of loading the geoJSON
-* Sort data (eg polygons) in the treatment of the geoJSON
-* Filter what is displayed on the map (eg no name elements...)
 * Popups and highlight icons...
 * Think about icons
 * Attributions of icons
-* Sort POI in the list
+* Sort POI in the list, with  webmap.geojsonPOI
-* Name of the school & banks not explicit enough: add city names
-* Make a sequence diagram for JS functions
+* another base map

 Further:

 * Script for analysing OSM data
+* Make a sequence diagram for JS functions
+* Find smart ways of handling opening hours data...